mauer/xmidictrl/docs/README.md

 I included a template for the *Behringer X-Touch Mini* in the **templates** folder of the installation package.
 This template includes an example mapping and further information about the supported mapping options.
 I have also included my hardware configuration of the *Behringer X-Touch Mini* in the same folder.
-You can apply those settings using the *X-Touch Config Tool* from Behringer.
+You can apply those settings using the *X-Touch Editor* from Behringer.

-To use the template file, simply copy it into your aircraft folder and start adding commands or datarefs for your buttons and encoders.
+To use the template file, simply copy it into your aircraft folder and start adding commands and/or datarefs for your buttons and encoders.

 ## Usage